Harley-Davidson (Sega/Stern pinball): Gameplay

 The objective of the table is to tour 16 cities in different states of the United States, until reaching Milwaukee.
 The distance to travel is expressed in miles, which advances according to the progress of the city; Hitting the bumpers (Speed Pops) speeds up the process.
 Upon reaching the next city, the player has the chance to collect the "city patch" by reaching the stoplight, before time runs out; after that, the player moves on to the next city.

 Initial launch

-At the begin of launching the ball, the player may choose between four options:
+At the beginning of launching the ball, the player may choose between four options: